Impact of the COVID-19 pandemic on rugby league: Women's rugby league

 All 2020 league competitions were cancelled before any games had been played and the 2020 Challenge Cup competition was abandoned after a single game in the first round had been played.

+Amateur rugby

+The 2020 National Conference League season was postponed and later cancelled after two matchweeks.

 International rugby league

 2021 World Cup

 The pandemic forced the organisers of the World Cup to develop contingency plans to defer the tournaments to 2022 should it become necessary to postpone in 2021.
 In July 2021, Australia and New Zealand pulled due to the pandemic aimed concerns around the emergence of the Delta variant in the tournament's hosts country England.
 Specifically, Australia at the time also had rising COVID-19 cases and a relatively small proportion of the population vaccinated.
-In contrast, New Zealand was virtually covid free and feared reintroduction following the return of players and fans.
+In contrast, New Zealand was virtually COVID-free and feared re-introduction following the return of players and fans.
 On 5 August, the tournament was officially postponed to 2022 due to the withdrawal of Australia and New Zealand.